thatbirdguythatuknownot/sniplections/README.md

 To compile with preprocessing, use `preprocessor_compile(s)` or `compile(py_preprocessor(s))`.

 **decompiler.py**<br/>
 Python decompiler.
 To be given a compiled code argument and it will return a string that should, when executed, do the exact same thing as the compiled code argument.
+Is currently unfinished and only works for an early version of Python 3.11.0a2.